Have a Wonderful Thai Massage

 After Wai Kru, rub your hands together many times to warm them.

 Thai massage is done in a meditative manner.

 Check for contraindications, recent illness, surgery, pregnancy, injuries.

 Begin and end with honoring the teacher, usually with Om Namo.

 Never hurt the receiver or yourself.
 Adjust uncomfortable positioning.

 Use alternating hand pressing with thumb pressing and palm pressing.
 Rock your body weight rhythmically.

 Don't press on bone.
 Use thumb circles or finger circles over bony points.

-Give energy.
+Give happiness in spirit.
 Don't cause pain.

 Move flowingly and sequentially, rather than jump locations.